jonathandotchin/jonathandotchin.github.io/_posts/2018-04-02-Create-ASP-NET-Core-Docker-App.md

 ## Create Sample .NET Core App

-In Visual Studio 2017, create a .NET Core Console app.
-Run the app and you should see an output with ```Hello World!```.
+In Visual Studio 2017, create a ASP.NET Core app.
+Run the app and you should see an output if you access the url ```http://localhost:5000/api/values```.

 ## Add Docker Support